matyix/helix/site-releases/trunk/src/site/markdown/Tutorial.md

 }
 ```

-### Configure the resource
+#### Configure the Resource

 A _resource_ represents the actual task performed by the nodes.
 It can be a database, index, topic, queue or any other processing entity.
 A _resource_ can be divided into many sub-parts known as _partitions_.

-#### Define the _state model_ and _constraints_
+##### Define the State Model and Constraints

 For scalability and fault tolerance, each partition can have one or more replicas.
-The _state model_ allows one to declare the system behavior by first enumerating the various STATES, and the TRANSITIONS between them.
+The __state model__ allows one to declare the system behavior by first enumerating the various STATES, and the TRANSITIONS between them.
 A simple model is ONLINE-OFFLINE where ONLINE means the task is active and OFFLINE means it\'s not active.
-You can also specify how many replicas must be in each state, these are known as _constraints_.
+You can also specify how many replicas must be in each state, these are known as __constraints__.
 For example, in a search system, one might need more than one node serving the same index to handle the load.

 The allowed states:

 * MASTER
 * SLAVE
 * OFFLINE

 The allowed transitions:

 * OFFLINE to SLAVE
 * SLAVE to OFFLINE